MEET OUR TEAM

 Dr. Beth Innis is the founder and owner of Sleepy Dog Veterinary.
 She is a licensed veterinarian, certified in veterinary acupuncture, veterinary chiropractic, veterinary Chinese herbal medicine, canine rehabilitation and currently studying Western herbal medicine.

 It is her personal mission to welcome pets and their people to a calm space filled with a caring team so that we can all take part in making their lives more healthy and happy.
 In her spare time Dr. Innis enjoys yoga, reading and boating.
-She lives in Belmont with her husband, Tom, two daughters, two dogs, Prince Andrew and Otto, and one cat, Roosevelt, who is very tolerant of the rest of clan!
+She lives in Belmont with her husband, Tom, two daughters, two dogs, Prince Andrew and Otto, cats Ronald Reagan and Margaret Thatcher and three guinea pigs.

-Michelle Dumas, Vet Assistant, joined our team in February 2018 after spending more than 20 years producing and directing educational television.
+Michelle Dumas, Clinic Manager, joined our team in February 2018 after spending more than 20 years producing and directing educational television.
+She quietly holds us all together and keeps us operationally, technically and financially afloat.
 She has previously worked in veterinary medicine as a Vet Assistant.
 In addition, she has experience as an Apprentice Guide Dog Trainer, Kennel Manager and foster parent to numerous homeless pups.
-Michelle originally hails from Washington, D.C. and currently lives in downtown Boston with her dog and cat - Makana and Seamus.
+Michelle calls Washington, D.C. home but currently lives in Arlington, MA with her dogs Lily and Finn.

 Laurie Levine, Licensed Mental Health Counselor (LMHC) is dedicated to supporting us humans through the journey of grieving the loss of a beloved animal companion.
 Her work is informed by her own experiences, the guidance of mentors, and all she learns from those she is honored to serve.
 Laurie trusts that when we have a dedicated space and relationship that can hold and listen to what is in our hearts and minds, that grieving can become an affirming, healing journey of valuing the unique life, bond, and passing of our beloved.
 From her first memories, Laurie’s life has been enriched by the mischief and wisdom of dogs and cats, from Bambi – a Jack Russell Terrier – to her current cat companion, Pearls.
 Additionally, she volunteers at the MSPCA Nevins Farm Adoption Center, and leads their monthly Reading Program.
 Laurie offers individual counseling by appointment and grief support groups on the last Monday of the month (excluding major holidays).
 Laurie is also available to support those who are anticipating a loss or are grappling with the stress of caregiving.